 How to get your child moving more

 Lead by example.
 Evidence shows that children who grow up in a family with active parents become active adults.
-Set a good example by showing your kids that exercise is an integral part of your life.
+Be a good role model and set a good example by showing your kids that exercise is an integral part of your life.
 Incorporate exercise into your family time and make it fun so your kids want to participate.

 Limit screen time.
 Reduce or limit time spent watching television, playing video games, and/or using a digital device.